ora0600/confluent-cdc-workshop/terraform/gcp/ccloud-source-salesforce-cdc-connector/README.md

 ```

 > [!TIP]
 > Now, we have 2 Salesforce CDC Connectors.
 It is best practice to run 1 Task Connectors for each Event-Object.
+In Basic cluster by the way, a connector can have max.
+1 Task.

 Please enter a new Lead.
 ![salesforce new Lead](img/salesforce_new_lead.png)